COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 - The Polymerase Chain Reaction (PCR) test.

-PET may be required for entry into certain premises or events that involve more than 50 attendees.
+PET may be required for entry into certain premises or events.
 Most PETs require attendees to take an ART as it produces results much quicker.

-From 1 January 2022, unvaccinated persons may no longer undergo PET as a means of obtaining a cleared status.
+From 1 January 2022, unvaccinated persons may not undergo PET as a means of obtaining a cleared status.

 If the event you would like to attend does not provide PET but you would like to undergo PET on your own, you may do so at an MOH-approved test provider.

-F&B establishments will be allowed to play recorded music, but not live music and entertainment.
+F&B establishments are allowed to play recorded music, live music and entertainment.

 Employees who need to return to the workplace are strongly encouraged to self-test weekly via an ART.
 If an employee tests positive, he/she is not allowed to return to the workplace until they have obtained a negative result.

-Please see MOM’s requirements on Safe Management measures for the workplace for more information.
+Please see MOM’s requirements on Safe Management measures at the workplace for more information.

 Events and attractions

-For more information on the COVID-19 regulations on religious activities, please refer to this update from the Ministry of Culture, Community and Youth.
+For more information on the COVID-19 regulations on religious activities, please refer to the latest updates from the Ministry of Culture, Community and Youth.

 Marriages and weddings

-- At the Registry of Marriages or Registry of Muslim Marriages, up to 10 attendees are allowed for solemnisations but not wedding receptions
+At the Registry of Marriages or Registry of Muslim Marriages, up to 20 attendees are allowed for solemnisations.
+Wedding receptions are not allowed.

 The following mask regulations apply for weddings and marriage solemnisations:

-- The bride and groom, as well as up to 10 individuals who form the wedding party, may unmask throughout the solemnisation and reception as long as they:
+- The bride and groom may unmask throughout the solemnisation and reception as long as they:

 - Have undergone an ART minimally supervised by the venue operator; or

-- Have obtained a valid PET 24 hours before the event; and
+- Have obtained a valid PET 24 hours before the event.

 - All other attendees must have their masks on throughout the solemnisation process.
 Masks may be removed momentarily for photo-taking, but must be worn immediately after the photos are taken

-**The above capacity and group limits on weddings and solemnisations do not include the solemniser and vendors but they should be kept to a minimum.
+**Any capacity and group size limits on weddings and solemnisations discussed above do not include the solemniser and vendors.

 For more details on COVID-19 regulations on weddings and solemnisations, please refer to this government webpage.